toshiouchi/transtron_non_ar/README.md

 Encoder consists of embedding module, three convolutional layers, positional embbeding and TransformerEncoder.

 Decoder consists of prenet module, positional embbeding, TransformerDecoder and feat_out module which has linear projection.
 The prenet module consists of two layers of linear projection, ReLU and dropout.
-Inputs of decoder are two values, one is encoder output as soruce input of TransformerDecoder and length regulator output as target input of TransformerDecoder.
+Inputs of decoder are two values, one is encoder output as soruce input of TransformerDecoder and another is length regulator output as target input of TransformerDecoder.
 TransformerDecoder works as cross attention.

 Between encoder and Decoder there are duration prediction layer and length regulator layer.
 Both layers imitate fast speech https://github.com/xcmyz/FastSpeech and fast speech2 https://github.com/ming024/FastSpeech2